atharvesting/ai-track/README.md

 # trAIck (pronounced like trek)
-Rapid Track to Working AI/ML Proficiency
+Rapid Track to Working AI/ML Proficiency (In Progress)